ali-falahati/ali-falahati.github.io/_pages/about.md

 I am currently a scientific intern at **Max Planck Institute for Software Systems**, Germany where I have the great pleasure to work with [Professor Laurent Bindschaedler](https://binds.ch/) on Graph anomaly detection and blockchain.

-Prior to that, I worked on protein-ligand binding under the supervision of [Professor Negin Forouzesh](https://www.calstatela.edu/faculty/negin-forouzesh) at **California State University**.
+Prior to that, I worked on drug discovery using GNN under the supervision of [Professor Negin Forouzesh](https://www.calstatela.edu/faculty/negin-forouzesh) at **California State University**.